Shameka Harley Chambers, MSW, LCSW

-Alexandra Dow, LMFT – Community Based Services, Director
+Alexandra Dow, LMFT – Director, Community Based Programs

 With experience providing therapy in outpatient settings as well as school- and home-based interventions, Alex began her career at CHA as a clinician in the Treatment Alternatives for Sexualized Kids (TASK) Program.
-She later demonstrated her leadership abilities as the TASK Program Manager and is currently Community Based Services Director.
+She later demonstrated her leadership abilities as the TASK Program Manager and is currently a Director of Community Based Programs.
 In this position, Alex provides clinical and administrative management of the TASK Program and Outpatient Services.

 Janine Easley-Bowman, Ph.D.